Scot-Survivor/Scot-Survivor/README.md

 - <a href="https://discord.com/api/oauth2/authorize?client_id=753611486999478322&permissions=378944&scope=bot" target="_blank">Add Gavin to your Discord Server.</a>
 - <a href="https://discord.com/channels/729317146127106059/772921190280724512/931679686885527552" target="_blank">Add Gerald to your Discord Server.</a>

 I do however have interests in other areas.
 Backend Webdev, Webdesign, Frontend Webdev & a little Chat App Backend Development.
-For my webdesign & web-development, you're best to check out my <a href="http://blackjack-example.herokuapp.com/index.html" target="_blank">blackjack webapp</a> hosted on <a href="https://www.heroku.com/" target="_blank">heroku</a>.
 My new & improved chat application projects are currently set to private while I work out some hiccups, however, you can look at <a href="https://github.com/Scot-Survivor/SecureChatApp" target="_blank">this</a> based on
 <a href="https://pythonprogramming.net/chat-application-kivy-application-python-tutorial/" target="_blank">this tutorial</a>